rweigel/stats/index.md

 * You will be asked to participate in class discussions during class and on Discord.
 Talking and writing about statistics will help you understand statistics.
 * Homework assignments will be approximately 50% hand-written and 50% programs.
 I will ask students to present their solutions during class and for others to comment.
 * After the midterm, students will propose a project, and part of each subsequent homework assignment will be an additional analysis related to your project.
 The required analysis will be based on what you propose and ideas that are generated when you give a brief ($\sim$5--minute) update on your progress.

+> This instruction style, including how homework questions are written, is sometimes difficult and frustrating for one or two students per semester.
+Please feel free to meet with me if this is the case.

 %* I give detailed solutions to homework problems.
 However, I will not always be able to provide detailed feedback or identify many errors in your code.
 I will discuss general types of issues that I observed on the homework problems during class.